-The cities of Oxford, Hamilton, Middletown, West Chester Township and the cities of Dublin and the City of Wilmington enforce all the state criminal statutes cited above.
+The cities of Oxford, Hamilton, Middletown, Cincinnati, and West Chester Township enforce all the state criminal statutes cited above.
 Police in Differdange, Luxembourg, follow the laws of their jurisdiction and country.
 In addition, each of the Ohio municipalities list some additional sanctions for alcohol and other drug use, including without limitation, prohibitions against driving under the influence of alcohol or drugs; possession and consumption of alcohol while underage; providing alcohol to underage persons; having an open container of alcohol in public places; possession of a controlled substance; purchasing and consuming low-alcohol beverages by underage persons, using false representations by underage persons to obtain alcohol; permitting the consumption of alcohol by underage persons at a person's property (including hotel rooms), and hosting a party where alcohol or drug abuse occurs.